Business tips & ideas eCommerce 101

 Allows you to connect Printify to your custom eCommerce store or application

-Whether you use your own mockup generator or capture user-generated designs, with the Printify API, you can easily place those images on any products from our catalog, list them online, and fulfill.
+Whether you use your own product creator or capture user-generated designs, with the Printify API, you can easily place those images on any products from our catalog, list them online, and fulfill.

 If you don’t use Shopify, Etsy, BigCommerce, or any other eCommerce platform and marketplace, the Printify API allows you to connect your own custom store with the same benefits of automation that our existing integrations do.